View on GitHub

 peer = await createWebPEER(config)

-Create a new peer node.
+Create a new peer.

 config - Configuration object contains: